chhaymatt/resourcing-api/README.md

 **How did I solve it?**

 1. Confirmed the job exists by `GET /jobs/1`
-2. Searched online and discovered how to enable debug in application.properties `logging.level.org.springframework.web=DEBUG`
+2. Searched online and discovered how to enable debug in application.properties `logging.level.root=DEBUG`
 3. Saw a post online and someone mentioned about them not passing in the {id}
 4. Checked the JobController and realised I doubled up on the URL, it was going to `/jobs/jobs/1` instead of `/jobs/1`
 5. Removed additional `/jobs` in the `@PatchMapping`